QuBenhao/LeetCode/problems/problems_3541/problem.md

 # 3541.
-Find Most Frequent Vowel and Consonant
+Find Most Frequent Vowel and Consonant [Rating: 1238.88]

 <p>You are given a string <code>s</code> consisting of lowercase English letters (<code>&#39;a&#39;</code> to <code>&#39;z&#39;</code>). </p>